-Hiring an Electrician
+Hiring a Professional Electrician

-Licensed electricians can cost between $30 to $70 per hour.
+Licensed electricians can cost between $50 to $100 per hour.
 However, the hourly rate alone is not as important as the electrician's experience and capabilities.
-For example, a $70 electrician experienced with homes like yours, with a truck full of tools and parts, can be a lot less expensive in the long one than one who has little experience, inadequate tools and has to keep leaving to get more parts.
+For example, a $100 electrician experienced with homes like yours, with a truck full of tools and parts, can be a lot less expensive in the long run than one who has little experience, inadequate tools and has to keep leaving to get more parts.

 Dividing Up the Project

 This project can cost between $700 and $1,500.
 Once this is done and the wiring already in place is up to code, you may be able to break the rest of the projects into two or three sections, like the kitchen, second floor or garage.
 Running a single electrical line through the house can cost between $150 to $300 per line, depending on the length of the line and the construction of the house.

 Once an electrician gets inside the walls, there's a possibility new dangers may be found.
 Changes in electrical codes may necessitate rewiring, even if a danger doesn't seem to be imminent.
 Even a new home is not immune to an overhaul.
 How safe your wiring is depends on how well it was installed and what materials were used.
-You may have hired a competent electrician, but you have no guarantee that the last homeowner was a diligent.
+You may have hired a competent electrician, but you have no guarantee that the last homeowner was as diligent.